hfawaz/bigdata18/README.md

 ## Source code
 The software is developed using Python 3.5.
 We trained the models on a cluster of more than 60 GPUs.
 You will need the [UCR archive](https://www.cs.ucr.edu/~eamonn/time_series_data/) to re-run the experiments of the paper.

-If you encouter any problems with cython, you can re-generate the "c" files using the [build-cython.sh] [[TDO ADD LINK]] script.
+If you encouter problems with cython, you can re-generate the "c" files using the [build-cython.sh](https://github.com/hfawaz/bigdata18/blob/master/utils/build-cython.sh) script.

 ### Pre-trained and fine-tuned models
 You can download from the companion [web page](http://germain-forestier.info/bigdata2018/) all pre-trained and fine-tuned models you would need to re-produce the experiments.
 Feel free to fine-tune on your own datasets !!!

 ## Prerequisites
-All python packages needed are listed in [pip-requirements.txt] [[TDO ADD LINK]] file and can be installed simply using the pip command.
+All python packages needed are listed in [pip-requirements.txt](https://github.com/hfawaz/bigdata18/blob/master/utils/pip-requirements.txt) file and can be installed simply using the pip command.

 * [numpy](http://www.numpy.org/)
 * [pandas](https://pandas.pydata.org/)